Koe Wetzel: Life and career

 Wetzel was born in Pittsburg, Texas, with one of his names being a reference to outlaw country singer-songwriter David Allan Coe.
 His mother was a touring country singer, bringing the young Koe along and his father worked in the construction business.
 He would perform on stage for the first time at age six.
 Later, Wetzel was a linebacker at Tarleton State University in Stephenville, Texas, where he decided to pursue a career as a musician instead.

 Wetzel formed "Koe Wetzel and Konvicts", and self-released an EP and one full-length album.
 His "rowdy" music and lyrics became popular among college students and young adults, and Noise Complaint, released in 2016, was considered to be his breakout album.
 Beginning with Noise Complaint, the full name of the band was dropped, though Wetzel still performs with a bassist, one drummer, and two guitarists.
 The band signed with Red 11 Music in Austin, TX in early 2018 while being managed by 4-Tay Management out of Stephenville, TX until 2019 when the band signed a management deal with Floating Leaf Entertainment, establishing a joint venture between Wetzel and Jeb Hurt who had previously been the band's agent at Red 11 Music.

 Harold Saul High was released in 2019, however sales were strong, and the album charted on the Billboard 200.

 In 2020, Wetzel released Sellout, named in reference to his signing with major label Columbia Records.

-In 2023, Wetzel became a partner in the opening of a highly successful restaurant-bar and live music review in Fort Worth, Texas called Koe Wetzel's Riot Room.
+In 2023, Wetzel became a partner in the opening of a highly successful restaurant-bar and live music venue in Fort Worth, Texas called Koe Wetzel's Riot Room.